kisom/binarm/README.txt

 	e offset	Extend file +offset bytes.
 	f offset size	Find a size sequence of bytes starting at offset.
-The maximum size is 32 bytes. l		Print the current image size.
+The maximum size is 32 bytes. i start		Insert a byte at start.
+This will create a hole at start, setting the byte to 0, and shift the remaining data to the right one byte. l		Print the current image size.
 	q		Quit.
 This should be the first command you enter. r start offset	Read (and print) a hex dump of offset bytes from